18 Penalized Models

 It can be shown that, under certain conditions, the lasso is model selection consistent (Zhao and Yu 2006).
 That is, if one knows the “right” value of \(\lambda\), the model selection by lasso is consistent.
 Typically, of course, we choose \(\lambda\) through cross-validation, and so this property is not guaranteed.
 (TODO more refs on this?)

 There are many variations of the lasso; for instance, the group lasso allows groups of coefficients to be shrunk so that either all of a group is zero or none of them are.
-This can be used when entering multiple regressors from the same predictor, for instance.
-See Hastie, Tibshirani, and Wainright (2015), chapter 4, for more detail.
+This can be used when entering multiple regressors from the same predictor, such as for a factor variable with multiple levels.
+See Hastie et al. (2015), chapter 4, for more detail.

 We’ve seen two different options for the penalty \(\|\beta\|\) in penalized regression: the Euclidean norm and the Manhattan norm.
 Each has different properties, and so we might want to choose them in different problems—or we might want to choose a combination of them to solve a combination of problems.